datakaveri/iudx-deployment/docs/swarm-setup.md

 ## Pre-Requisites
 0) One or more nodes needed to create docker swarm cluster
 1) Firewall rules to setup in docker swarm nodes
-    - Ssh port 22 needs to open in all VMs.
     - Outbound traffic to download packages etc.
     - Every physical node needs to expose the following ports for Docker swarm:
         - TCP port 2377 for cluster management communications